-Medical school committees are an integral component of shared governance that includes the Dean, the Dean’s Cabinet, the Chair’s Council, the Faculty Academic Council, the Student Council, and standing committees.
+Medical school committees are an integral component of shared governance that includes the Dean, senior leadership team, the Faculty Academic Council, the Student Council, the Staff Advisory Council, and standing committees.

 - Faculty Academic Council